socketsupply/docs/apps/dynamo/index.md

 But when you create your table, you pick one or two special properties that are known as `partition` and `range` properties.

 Dynamo uses the `partition` and `range` properties as the `keys` to organize your tables.
 A query will give you faster results because it can focus-in on a single partition of your table and look at only rows that match.

-> Note: Your `partition` is required when performing a query (your `range` is optional).
+> Note: DynamoDB requires your `partition` property when for queries (your `range`
+> is optional).

 ```sql
 hash = 'release' AND begins_with(range, 'alpha')